8 Things You Should Know About the 2019 Best of Honolulu Festival

 Our festival marketplace is chock-full of great gifts, from Auds and Ends beach accessories to Jules + Gem candles, as well as women’s clothing, jewelry, handbags, art and more.
 Bring your own tote to carry all your goodies (and a water bottle and sunscreen) and keep your hands free for pie.
 Click here for our guide to shopping at the festival.

 We’re partnering with Aloha Revolution (VH07V) to offer special women’s and men’s tees in an extremely limited run.
-Stop by the HONOLULU booth near the stage to subscribe to the magazine and receive a T-shirt for free.
+New subscribers can stop by the HONOLULU booth near the stage to subscribe to the magazine and receive a T-shirt for free.
+Credit card only.

 6. We want to meet you!